Nevada-based Lithium Brine Extraction Technology and Mining

 Railroad Valley Lithium Project

-American Battery Metals Corporation’s 26,000-acre Railroad Valley lithium project is comprised of 1,300 placer claims that strategically cover the deepest part of the western Nevada Basin.
+American Battery Metals Corp.’s 26,000-acre Railroad Valley lithium project is comprised of 1,300 placer claims that strategically cover the deepest part of the western Nevada Basin.
 The property is located in east-central Nye County, Nevada in the central portion of the Railroad Valley.
 The property is approximately 93 miles northeast of Tonopah, a major commercial center, 58 miles southwest of Ely with easy proximity and travel by paved road to the Tesla gigafactory and 120 miles northeast of Silver Peak, the only operating lithium mine in the state.

 American Battery Metals Corp’s Battery Metals Extraction Division